 For your IT sourcing efforts to be successful, they must be strategic.
 This requires the proactive exploration of your organizational needs based on a defined business case.
 In the past, the lowest bid would often get the contract.
-Today, having a single-sourced partner based on low bid likely will not meet the needs of the organization.
-Instead, collaborative partnerships with IT vendors that deliver real value is a necessity.
-What are the key components for the most effective IT sourcing strategies that can keep organizations ahead of rapidly-changing markets?
+Today, having a single-sourced partner based on the low bid is less likely to meet an organization’s needs.
+Collaborative partnerships with IT vendors that deliver real value are a necessity.
+What are the key components of effective IT sourcing strategies for keeping organizations ahead in rapidly changing markets?

-The old tactical sourcing approach of reacting to a business need by hiring an external vendor is no longer valid in an IT-driven world.
-The goal of the lowest possible cost typically drove these models, and many government and enterprise organizations still leverage these frameworks to get the cheapest product, quickly.
-Sometimes that still works, particularly if you’re considering the purchase of a tangible product such as IT hardware.
-However, digital transformation requires a holistic and strategic approach to define crucial technology partnerships to achieve organizational goals instead of a one-off approach.
+The old tactical sourcing approach meant reacting to a business need by hiring an external vendor, and it is no longer valid in an IT-driven world.
+These models were typically driven to achieve the lowest possible cost, and many government and enterprise organizations still leverage these frameworks to get the cheapest product quickly.
+Sometimes it still works, particularly if you’re considering the purchase of a tangible product, such as IT hardware.
+But digital transformation requires a holistic and strategic approach to define crucial technology partnerships and achieve organizational goals.

 Strategic sourcing seeks to define the outsourcing process as a partnership loop.
-At the front end, strategic sourcing seeks to apply an ideal vendor profile to a traditionally commoditized process.
-This effort is important given the level of transparency demanded from consumers.
+At the front end, strategic sourcing defines business goals and objectives and baselines the IT service and cost enhancements necessary to meet business plans.
+Finally, business plans and IT baselines are shared with a short list of potential partners.
+This effort is essential given the level of transparency demanded from consumers.
 Corporate partnerships are increasingly scrutinized by customers for everything from environmental impact to investment commitments.
-The point is, your vendor partnerships matter more now as part of an overall brand strategy as much as they do for getting the job done.
+Your vendor partnerships matter as much to your brand strategy as they do for getting the job done.

-At the back end, this effort requires a strategic organizational roadmap toward the goal of digital transformation and an iterative approach that evaluates the vendor relationship at each step in the process.
+At the back end, this effort requires a strategic, adaptive governance program and an iterative approach to evaluating the vendor’s alignment with your strategy.
 This continuous evaluation process mirrors Agile methodologies that iteratively ask, “Is this right?” and “Does this work?”
-It is in this way that strategic vendor outsourcing now mirrors the imperative for modern IT partnerships.
+In this way, strategic vendor outsourcing mirrors the imperative for modern IT partnerships.

 Strategic sourcing has some primary benefits over traditional tactical sourcing, including:

-- Stronger alignment of business strategies with sourcing partners.
+- Alignment of business strategies with sourcing partners.

-- Increasing the likelihood of selecting the right partner every time.
+- Increased likelihood of selecting the right partner every time.

 - Long-term partnerships that yield synergistic relationships.

-With these goals in mind, what are the components that make up a strategic sourcing initiative, whether it’s in the supply chain, IT, or some other part of the business?
+With these goals in mind, what are the components of a strategic sourcing initiative, whether it’s in the supply chain, IT, or some other part of the business?

-The implementation of strategic sourcing requires a long-term approach to evaluating your sourcing options.
-But what steps are necessary to evaluate vendors?
+The implementation of strategic sourcing requires a long-term evaluation approach to your sourcing options.
+What steps are necessary to evaluate vendors?

-Strategic decision-making around your sourcing options requires an unbiased approach and process to meet your goals.
-We’ve found this process often requires an outside resource to help with the planning, which should include:
+Strategic decision-making regarding sourcing options requires an unbiased approach and a consistent evaluation process that often requires assistance from an outside resource.
+Your process should include:

-- Identify a standardized selection criterion that governs the vendor relationship management process.
-Create a vendor service profile that incorporates delivery requirements, governance, and even environmental impact requirements, diversity and inclusion goals, and others.
+- Identify selection criteria to govern the vendor relationship management process.
+Create a vendor service profile that incorporates delivery requirements, governance, and even environmental impact requirements, and diversity, equity, and inclusion goals.

-- Understand outsourcing pricing models requires benchmarking and a detailed comparative analysis of costs that are anything but standardized.
-However, the benefit is high, justifying the resource allocation necessary to conduct this effort.
+- Understand outsourcing pricing models require a comparative analysis of vendor costs in relation to your baseline.
+This analysis is customized to your situation, but the benefit justifies the resource allocation necessary for due diligence.

-- Develop staff buy-in for this new process.
-Inter-departmental politics may necessitate a deliberate effort to engage managers in the success of this new initiative.
-However, for strategic sourcing to work, like all big organizational policy shifts, stakeholder buy-in is important.
+- Develop employee buy-in for this new process.
+Interdepartmental politics may necessitate a deliberate effort to engage managers in the success of this new initiative.
+But for strategic sourcing to work, stakeholder buy-in is essential.